liangjiehao/liangjiehao.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Jiehao Liang (梁杰昊), currently an Master 2 student in Mathematics at Université Paris-Saclay.
+My name is Jiehao Liang (梁杰昊).
+Currently, I am an Master 2 student in Mathematics at Université Paris-Saclay.
 I did my Master 1 at École Polytechnique with advisor [Mauro Porta](https://sites.google.com/view/mauroporta).
 I obtained my Bachelor degree at Renmin University of China from School of Statistics.
 See my [CV]().

 I am interested in homotopy theory and its connection with geometry/arithmetic.